Yehonatal/todo_flutter/README.md

 # todo_flutter [1st Project]

-A normal todo app but with flutter :)
+A normal TODO app but with flutter 🤧

 	- Add a task
 	- Mark tasks complete
 	- Remove a task